jianlubuz/jianlubuz/README.md

-- 👋 Hi, I’m @jianlubuz
+- 👋 Hi, I’m nidie
-- 👀 I’m interested in java vim linux
+- 👀 I’m interested in python linux
 - 🌱 I’m currently learning vim
 - 💞️ I’m looking to collaborate on github stackoverflow
-- 📫 How to reach me jianlubuz@163.com
+- 📫 How to reach me: u can't reach me

 <!---
 jianlubuz/jianlubuz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.